chadananda/accents/source/conversion/README.md

 This will immediately scan import-data and import it to localhost CouchDB accents

-To start the web service:
+To start the web service to view/review the app_web:
 NODE_ENV=development node app_web.js

 NOTE: development assumes that there is a local CouchDB found at http://localhost:5984